kojiromike/magento-retail-order-management/docs/INSTALL.md

 composer update -o ebayenterprise/magento-retail-order-management
 ```

 This command will perform the update according to the version restrictions given in the composer file.
-For example, in the previous example we used `"~1.4"`, which will fetch the most recent version of the extension in the 1.4.x line.
+For example, if in the previous example we used `"~1.4"`, then `compose update` will fetch the most recent version of the extension in the 1.4.x line.
 You can change the version restrictions by manually modifying the `composer.json` file.

 ## Admin Configuration